Legaeldan/milestone-1/README.md

 </p>

 <h2>UX</h2>
+I wanted to make this site as simple to use as possible, which I why I chose the single page parallax design.
+Mainly the objective of this is to show off the important point of the band in a simple, easy to use, one page solution.
+The page shows music, which is the main focus for the band, then the stage presence, finally finishing off with an about section should the user be interested in the bands history.

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure: